KosovoOfficial Name: Republic of Kosovo

 Travel & Transportation

 Road Conditions and Safety: Road conditions in Kosovo are hazardous.
-Most roads are narrow, crowded, and used by a variety of vehicles, from KFOR-armored personnel carriers to horse-drawn carts.
+Although some modern highways exist, most roads remain narrow and crowded and are used by a variety of vehicles, from NATO-KFOR armored personnel carriers to horse-drawn carts.
 Mountain roads can be narrow and poorly marked, lack guardrails, and quickly become dangerous in inclement weather.
 Dense fog can obscure visibility while driving.

 - Many vehicles lack standard front or rear lights.